nachotacos69/GE2Extra/README.md

-# Only used fpr testing
+# Only used for testing
 - so not all of the tools are 100% accurate at all.

 ## My Silly Script Collection for GOD EATER 2 (PSP and Vita)